 Gender research has a long tradition of questioning, exploring and exposing gendered stereotypes and norms that govern understandings of gender – in the medical sciences, social sciences and the humanities.

 The field also has a strong tradition in studies of how women and men have been interpreted historically in literature and culture – including in subjects such as biology and medicine.
+Herein lies an immanent criticism of science as such.
 Gender researchers generally use gender as their starting point for analysis, and focus on how gender, as well as the body and biology, are manifested in culture and society.
+Gender researchers often combine this with critical analysis of various power structures in culture and society.

 The field encompasses research on women and men, the feminine and the masculine, and the significance of sexuality.
 Multiple research fields come under the umbrella of gender research: traditional women’s studies research, men’s studies and masculinity research, and queer and sexuality research.